Navigating Through Change

 Knowing your purpose means you understand why you do what you do—what fuels you at your core.
 It’s the spark that lights your fire even on the toughest days.

-Your values act like a moral GPS, guiding your decisions and helping you say yes to what aligns—and no to what doesn’t.
+Your values act like a moral compass, guiding your decisions and helping you say ‘yes’ to what aligns—and no to what doesn’t.

 And your strengths—your unique blend of talents, skills, and character traits—are your personal toolkit for adapting, growing, and contributing meaningfully, no matter what’s happening outside.